CS Coastal: Events

 Join us for a hands-on learning experience to embrace computer science concepts in your classroom.

-CS Coastal Hub Elective: Elementary Screen Free Coding
+CS Coastal Hub Elective: Elementary Screen Free Coding (Online workshop)

 Our Elementary Screen-Free Coding Workshop is designed to engage young minds in the exciting realm of programming without the need for screens or devices.
 Participants will engage in hands-on activities and games that teach them the fundamental concepts of coding.
 They will use tangible materials and creative thinking to solve problems, fostering a deep understanding of coding principles.